Miss Julie (1951 film): Reception

 Alf Sjöberg won the highest honour of the Cannes Film Festival, the Grand Prix du Festival International du Film, the equivalent of the Palme d'Or in later years.
 Sjöberg, who won earlier for Torment, was the first Swedish director to win the award, and the only one until 2017, when Ruben Östlund won for The Square.
 Miss Julie was also nominated for the BAFTA Award for Best Film in 1952.

+Film critic, Pauline Kael wrote of the film that "the film treats the play as if stage and screen were opposed media and the play had to be subjected to a chemical change."

 In 1987, The New York Times critic Walter Goodman criticized the film, writing "Bjork seems bewildered by the constant shifts of emotional response required of her".
 The Guardian's Philip French recalled Bjork in 2000 as "an unforgettable Julie".
 In 2008, Entertainment Weekly's Tim Purtell called it "startling" and cited Bjork for a "feverish performance".
 Reviewing The Criterion Collection DVD, Stuart Henderson cited for "exciting liberties" taken with the classic play, creating a "deeply compelling" film.
 In his 2015 Movie Guide, Leonard Maltin gave it three stars, commending it as "Superbly acted and photographed".